Amtliche Vorführung

 Nouns

 This section details Alman’s elimination of grammatical gender and case inflections in nouns.
 All nouns adopt a single invariant form across nominative, accusative, and dative cases, with genitive contexts marked by der instead of case endings.
-Plural forms retain their standard nominative/accusative morphology in all cases, while optional suffixes (-n/-s) resolve ambiguity for nouns with identical singular/plural forms.
+The prenominal genitive -s of proper names (Annas Buch) is exempt and retained, mirroring the English possessive ‘s.
+Adverbial genitives of time (eines Tages) become bare invariant noun phrases (ein Tag), mirroring English one day.
+Plural forms retain their standard nominative/accusative morphology in all cases, while an optional -s suffix resolves ambiguity for nouns with identical singular/plural forms.
 Weak noun declensions and archaic dative endings are abolished.

 §3.
 Noun Morphology Simplification